 What is a hip fracture?

-A hip fracture is another term for a broken hip.
+If you have a hip fracture, you have a broken hip bone.
 Your hip can break in different places.
 A hip fracture can be:

 - Intracapsular: the bone within the joint capsule breaks.